MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-701-Organization-Operation-Federal-Credit-Unions/section-701.36.md

-##### § 701.36 Federal credit union occupancy, planning, and disposal of acquired and abandoned premises. #####
+##### § 701.36 Federal credit union occupancy and disposal of acquired and abandoned premises. #####

-Link to an amendment published at 81 FR 93580, Dec.
-21, 2016.

 (a) *Scope.* Section 107(4) of the Federal Credit Union Act (12 U.S.C.
 1757(4)) authorizes a federal credit union to purchase, hold, and dispose of property necessary or incidental to its operations.
-This section interprets and implements that provision by establishing occupancy, planning, and disposal requirements for acquired and abandoned premises, and by prohibiting certain transactions.
+This section interprets and implements that provision by establishing occupancy and disposal requirements for acquired and abandoned premises, and by prohibiting certain transactions.
 This section applies only to federal credit unions.

 (b) *Definitions.* For purposes of this section:

-*Abandoned premises* means real property previously used to transact credit union business but no longer used for that purpose.
-It also means real property originally acquired for future credit union expansion but no longer intended for that purpose.
+*Abandoned premises* means premises previously used to transact credit union business but no longer used for that purpose.
+It also means premises originally acquired to transact future credit union business but no longer intended for that purpose.

 *Immediate family member* means a spouse or other family member living in the same household.

-*Partially occupy* means occupation, on a full-time basis, of a portion of the premises that is:

-(1) Consistent with the federal credit union's usage plan for the premises;
+*Partially occupy* means occupation and use, on a full-time basis, of at least fifty percent of each of the premises by the federal credit union, or the federal credit union and a credit union service organization in which the federal credit union has a controlling interest in accordance with Generally Accepted Accounting Principles (GAAP).

-(2) Significant enough that the federal credit union is deriving practical utility from the occupied portion, relative to the scope of the usage plan; and

-(3) Sufficient to show that the federal credit union will fully occupy the premises within a reasonable time.

 *Premises* means any office, branch office, suboffice, service center, parking lot, other facility, or real estate where the federal credit union transacts or will transact business.